The DASH Diet

 A registered dietitian can help design a DASH meal plan that will work for you.
-Check out the one-day sample menu at the end of this page for an idea of what is in a DASH meal plan!
+Check out the one-day sample menu below for an idea of what is in a DASH meal plan.

 Depending on your calorie needs, these are the number of servings of each food group you should strive for each day under the DASH eating plan: